avinashbabudonthu/micro-services/apigee/notes.md

 	* configure, manage APIs separately from backend services
 	* Create API Proxies which act as Facade to backend services
 * Can Secure, Monitize, Analytics on APIs
+* Can use for dynamic routing
+* Caching
+* Rate Limits
+* Performance Management like
+	* Track active developers and apps
+	* Response time and latency
+	* Error rates
+	* Revenue metrics
+	* Traffic

 ## 	API Proxy
 * Program that sits in front of API and proxies incoming user requests to the API and provides various value added features